Golden Splendor Hemlock

 A stunning variety of hemlock, with soft golden needles and an open habit; very fast growing, upright and broadly conical; it can also makes a great hedge when pruned; needs adequate moisture, rich, acidic and organic soils and shelter from drying winds

-Golden Splendor Hemlock has attractive gold foliage.
+Golden Splendor Hemlock is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive gold evergreen foliage.
 The needles are highly ornamental and remain gold throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Golden Splendor Hemlock is an evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.